 Employees are granted a finite amount of paid administrative leave that may be used if they are unable to work for COVID-19 related reasons.
 Eligibility to receive this paid leave is subject to conditions listed in the March 16, 2020 Executive Order issued by President Napolitano.
 In addition, employees may be eligible for leaves under the Families First Coronavirus Response Act.
-All of the leaves available to UC Berkeley employees are summarized here.
+All of the leaves available to UC Berkeley employees are summarized here, and, for academic appointees, here.